mukulmantosh/godev/_content/blog/state-of-go.md

 In this [blog post](https://tonybai.com/2025/01/06/the-2024-review-of-go-programming-language/), Tony Bai claims that Go is now entering its period of **maturity and a golden age**.

+## Go and Rust

+Although there’s an opinion that the rise of Rust could exert some pressure on Go, that’s not true.
+In their joint article [Rust vs. Go: Why They’re Better Together](https://thenewstack.io/rust-vs-go-why-theyre-better-together/), the Go and the Rust teams argue: _“While others may see Rust and Go as competitive programming languages, neither the Rust nor the Go teams do.
+Quite the contrary, our teams have deep respect for what the others are doing, and see the languages as complimentary with a shared vision of modernizing the state of software development industry-wide.”_

+Go and Rust have a lot in common.
+Both are modern software languages designed with **performance** and **concurrency** in mind that natively support cross-compilation and come with **compiler safety guarantees**.

+However, their primary use cases differ.
+Go is best suited for cloud server applications, web services, microservices, APIs, and CLI development, while Rust is ideal for performance-intensive, low-level embedded applications.
+Also, financial platforms are considering Rust for High-Frequency Trading.

+Go has the advantage of being **easier to pick up** and more pleasant to work with, particularly for projects that need **rapid development and scalability**.
+On the other hand, Rust often appeals to **highly enthusiastic developers** and is favored for **certain performance-critical use cases**.
+As the article says, Rust is designed to enable you to squeeze every last drop of performance out of the code; however, Rust’s increased performance comes at the cost of additional complexity.
+Rust development is typically more **expensive and time-consuming**.

+As a result, many companies use both **Rust and Go** to complement one another, employing Rust only in those scenarios where its benefits justify the additional cost.
+While it’s true that many Go developers are interested in experimenting with Rust, this does not indicate a decline in Go’s market share.